 After they install a brand new actuator, they hit the calibrate button and the new parts automatically calibrate.
 This restores precise temperature control.

-blend door actuator I move the heater AC control panel dial all the way to one direction
+Having done these repairs several times I became able to perform an actuator calibration without a handheld device.
+After installing a temperature control or blend door actuator I move the heater AC control panel dial all the way to one direction before I turn on the key for the first time.

-on it moves to the end of its travel and turns off.
-With the key still
+When I turn the key on it moves to the end of its travel and turns off.
+With the key still on I then move the controller in the complete opposite direction.

-motor will run in that direction as far as it will go and turn off.
-At
+The motor will run in that direction as far as it will go and turn off.
+At this point it will have learned the complete range of travel all the way from cold to hot or defroster to the heater vent.

-I'm not exactly sure why this doesn't work in every situation, but a calibration issue can arise after replacing a General Motors actuator.
-Before you give up and take it to a dealership, try this re-calibration procedure from Sparky's.
 Basically, you're pulling the fuse and turning the key on, then reinstalling the fuse to force the heating and air conditioning system into an automatic calibration routine.
 However, this only works on certain model years.